Workplace hip injuries can be very painful and limit your mobility.

 A serious hip injury affects just about everything.
 In addition to causing excruciating pain, a hip injury can make it difficult to stand, sit, and work.
 While it’s possible a workplace hip injury was the result of a sudden, traumatic impact or accident, the more common hip injury happens because of overexertion and repetitive motion from years of work-related tasks that take a gradual toll.
 Hip injuries not only limit a person’s mobility and are uncomfortable, they can lead to months of physical therapy and even require surgery.

 If you’re one of the millions of Americans each year who suffer a work-related injury, you may be eligible for workers’ compensation benefits under Georgia law.
-Contact the experienced attorneys at Gerber & Holder Attorneys At Law today to learn more about your legal options.
+Contact the experienced attorneys at Gerber & Holder Workers’ Compensation Attorneys today to learn more about your legal options.

 Don’t take your employer at their word if they say your workplace injury isn’t covered.